schrammc/news-sentiment-crawler-ger/README.md

 # How to run it

 Currently you can run this locally by cloning the repository and running `docker compose up`

+# Future work

+This is by no means complete, coming soon:

+- [ ] Set up a github action to deploy this to `api.christof-schramm.net`
+- [ ] Add a TS frontend on [christof-schramm.net](https://christof-schramm.net)
+- [ ] Add some more news platforms